 Chemical peels are a safe and effective way to regenerate one’s face.
-A solution is applied to the face that causes old skin to blister and slough off.
+A solution is applied to the face that causes the old skin to blister and slough off.
 The skin underneath is brand new, fresh and vibrant.
 Chemical peels are also great for wrinkle removal and reduction.
-After the chemical peel treatment, be sure to limit sun exposure as your skin will be sensitive to sun light.
+After the chemical peel treatment, be sure to limit sun exposure as your skin will be sensitive to sunlight.

 The Chemical Peel Procedure